Sudan rival forces battle in capital as UN sees little prospect for mediation now | Politics

 POWER STRUGGLE The eruption of fighting over the weekend followed rising tensions over the RSF's integration into the military.

 Discord over the timetable for that process delayed a framework deal for a civilian transition that was due to be signed earlier this month.
-U.S. Secretary of State Antony Blinken said an immediate ceasefire was needed and that the fighting potentially posed a threat to the wider region.
-The White House said it was in touch with military leaders.

-Fighting in Darfur raised the spectre of renewed conflict in a region that from 2003 was plagued by years of bloody warfare that killed as many as 300,000 people and displaced 2.7 million.
+Egypt's Sisi also said he is in touch with the RSF to ensure the safety of Egyptian troops, who had been in Sudan for joint military exercises, held in the northern Sudanese town of Merowe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)